 We feel like we have a various selection of trees this year.
-We have Leyland Cypress, (the tree that stays green and doesn’t shed needles) from four to about eight feet tall.We also have Virginia Pines as well.
+We have Leyland Cypress, (the tree that stays green and doesn’t shed needles) from four to about eight feet tall.We also have Virginia Pines as well as a few Murray Cypress.
 In addition to the Leylands and Pines, there is a small selection of Red Cedars that will be available to cut on the 2nd weekend in December.

 And we will have some especially nice fresh-cut Fraser Fir trees from 5 to about 9 feet tall.

 We’ll offer hayrides through the farm during the Christmas season.